 - If everything looks correct, click Next: Complete the merge to move to Step 6.

 - A dialog box will appear.
 Decide if you want to print All of the letters, the current document (record), or only a select group, then click OK.
 In our example, we'll print all of the letters.

 - The Print dialog box will appear.
 Adjust the print settings if needed, then click OK.
 The letters will be printed.

 - Open our practice document and practice recipient list.

 - Use the Mail Merge Wizard to merge the letter with the recipient list.

 - Insert an address block at the top of the document.
 Choose the second format: Joshua Randall Jr.

 - Above the body of the letter, insert a Greeting Line.
-Format the greeting line so it says Mr. Joshua Randall,
+Format the greeting line so it says Mr. Randall,

 - Check your letters to make sure they are formatted correctly.
 Your third letter should look something like this: